 About Us

 Lost Creek Fjord Horses is located within the ancestral homeland of the Mountain Band Molalla, situated along the banks of Lost Creek in beautiful, sheltered Lost Valley just south of unincorporated Dexter, Oregon.
 We — Jim Krowka and Gwen Ingram — have bred, raised, and trained Classic pack llamas here since 1986.
 (Click here to visit the Lost Creek Llamas website).
-We've had horses, ducks, geese and cats with us for all those years, too (although our remaining ducks had to be rehomed in early 2022 as a result of repeated predation by a bald eagle).
+We've had horses, ducks, geese and cats with us for all those years, too (although our remaining ducks had to be rehomed in early 2022 after we were unable to prevent repeated predation by a bald eagle).

 The beginning of Lost Creek Fjords